 The system chooses the nearer of the two possible outputs.
 If the correct answer is exactly halfway between the two, the system chooses the output where the least significant bit of Frac is zero.
-This behavior (round-to-even) prevents various undesirable effects.
+This behavior ("round to nearest, ties to even") prevents various undesirable effects.